frictionlessdata/livemark/pages/getting-started/using-markdown.md

 ## Livemark Extensions

-On top of all the mentioned features Livemark makes markdown even better.
+On top of all the mentioned features, Livemark makes markdown even better!
 It supports (mostly interactive):

 - Logic
 - Tables
 - Charts
 - Scripts
 - Markup
+- Frictionless Data processing
 - more

 Read Livemark's documentation to learn more: